 John Fenton comes to Amish Country

 John Fenton came to Millersburg, Ohio in 1908 with a dream and a sketchbook.
-As the name implies, John was of the Fenton family of Williamstown, West Virginia; well-known glassmakers.
+As the name implies, John was of the glassmaking Fenton family of Williamstown, West Virginia.
 He came to Millersburg knowing he could do something bigger and better than his family.
-He didn’t want traditional glassware OR business, John Fenton wanted opulence and prestige.
-Out of that desire came Millersburg Glass.
+He didn’t desire to make traditional glassware (or do traditional business), John Fenton wanted opulence and prestige.
+Out of that desire for extravagance, came Millersburg Glass.

 While much of John Fenton’s Millersburg Glass story has to do with his flamboyant personality, the other half has to do with his location.

 Millersburg Glass and its role in Holmes County

 The most popular and valuable pieces of Millersburg Glass are the radium Carnival Glass.
 Full of color and light, its iridescent quality makes it valuable among collectors.
 It’s not difficult to see why!